 Value enhancements remain core to HICL's business model, having contributed significantly to the 32% growth in the Company's annual dividend since IPO in 2006 and supporting the extended dividend guidance to March 2021.
-The Board has confidence in InfraRed's development of the Company's ongoing programme for future value enhancement, and in the ability of the Company's business model to continue to deliver its investment proposition into the long term.
+The Board has confidence in InfraRed's development of the Company's ongoing programme for future value enhancement, and in the ability of the Company's business model to continue to deliver its investment proposition into the long-term.

-Ian Russell Chairman 20 November 2018
+lan Russell, Chairman 20 November 2018

-On an Investment Basis, which excludes the AquaSure Desalination PPP that was sold post-period end and includes £35.3m of future commitments
+- 1. On a NAV appreciation plus interim dividends paid basis - 2.
+On an Investment Basis, which excludes the AquaSure Desalination PPP that was sold post-period end and includes £35.3m of future commitments - 3.
+This is a target only and not a profit forecast.
+There can be no assurance that this target will be met